By Pierre Dessureault

 2 Andrea Kunard, Photography in Canada 1960–2000 (Ottawa: Canadian Institute of Photography of the National Gallery of Canada, 2017), 11.

 3 See Pierre Dessureault, “La question de la photographie,” in Denise Leclerc and Pierre Dessureault, Les années 60 au Canada (Ottawa: Musée des beaux-arts du Canada and Musée canadien de la photographie contemporaine, 2005), 114–65.
 Also available as The 60s in Canada (Ottawa National Gallery of Canada, 2005).

-[See the printed or digital version of the magazine for the complete article.
-On sale here : Ciel variable 108 – GOING PUBLIC ]
+[Full issue available here : Ciel variable 108 – GOING PUBLIC ]